 And RDNs can help dispel myths and correct misperceptions with their clients.
 For example, helping them understand how GMO farming is about sustainable practices and helping them understand that eating that vegetable is delicious, safe – and healthy.

-As many people in the world, including 12 million children in the US alone, deal with food insecurity every day, there is also an increased need for stakeholders in the food supply system to come together and create sustainable food practices.
-With farmers’ connection to the production and the RDNs’ access to the consumer, if they work together they can help develop these systems.
+Twelve million children in the US alone deal with food insecurity every day.
+There is an increased need for stakeholders in the food supply system to come together and create sustainable food practices.
+Farmers have the connection to the production.
+RDNs have access to the consumer.
+If they work together, they can help develop these systems.